 If a graphic is stored in temporary storage, do not place a graphic field in the format.
-This will cause an error.
+This causes an error.
 Instead, position the graphic image by using the row and column locations in the graphic packet header.
-Image memory (temporary storage) will accept a graphic packet 1218 rows long with 811 dots per row.
+Image memory (temporary storage) accepts a graphic packet 1218 rows long with 811 dots per row.